mariane-sm/groovy-word-similarity/README.md

 Practicing with Groovy / Gradle / Spock

+A word is similar to another word only if:

+	- at most 1 letter is different (ie: tomato and tomata = similar) or

+	- there is at most 1 extra letter (ie: tomato and tomatox = similar) or

+	- there is at most 1 letter missing (ie: tomato and tomat = similar)

+Groovy tips:

-To start a groovy project on Gradle: gradle init --type groovy-library (create src folder, gradle config files such as build.gradle with spock dependency)
+To start a groovy project with Gradle: gradle init --type groovy-library (it creates a src folder, gradle config files such as build.gradle with spock dependency)

-To run test: gradle test
-To run main file: groovy path/filename.groovy
+To run test: gradle test To run main file: groovy path/filename.groovy